 (1) Strings must never be in a sequence as these leads to the formation of grammar errors.

 (2) Avoid the use of idioms that can be very difficult to translate.

 (3) Necessary punctuation should be included with strings definition.
 This may need identical strings with and without punctuation.

 Avoid using the same phrase or word in different situations because that frequently leads to unintentional meanings.
 For example, there are dozens of anonyms and synonyms in English alone, which are words that have contradictory meanings in different circumstances such as sanction, trim or screen, overlook.

 Internationalizing Times, Currencies and Dates: Time, currency and date exemplifications have many regional differences.
 Some countries place the currency symbol behind the amount or front of the amount, even for the same currency.
 The fixed indirection used for strings will fail in these cases.
-Every so often, such differences can be taken as subroutines or macros, which other parts of the software use at runtime or inline.
+Every so often, such differences can be taken as subroutines or macros, in which other parts of the software are used at runtime or inline.
 These can be isolated in unconnected files to accommodate localization.

 Avoiding Layout and GUI Issues: There are numerous ways a GUI can go wrong from one language to other.
-E.g., a GUI designed for English speakers, must flip the whole layout of a page to make content appear in a natural organization for users when internationalized for Arabic.
-The pull-downs or text fields, layout of buttons may also display an unnatural flow among them in a left to right language.
+E.g., a GUI designed for English speakers must flip the whole layout of a page to make content appear in a natural organization for users when internationalized for Arabic.
+The pull-downs or text fields, the layout of buttons may also display an unnatural flow among them in a left to right language.

 Test it again: Once localization has been carefully applied, you need to retest the software in the same manner as the original language version to ensure no mistakes have occurred that would affect the user’s experience negatively.